 - Tier 2: For gross annual sales of $7,666 - $78,000, take an approved food safety course once every three years while actively selling cottage food.

 - Prepare and sell only non-potentially hazardous food (such as baked goods, certain jams and jellies) and/or home canned pickles, vegetables, or fruits with a pH of 4.6 or lower and a water activity of 0.85 or less.

-- Label product with your name, address OR cottage food registration number, the date on which the food was produced, the ingredients (including potential allergens for human foods) and the statement, "These products are homemade and not subject to state inspection”.
+- Label product with your full name OR business name, address OR cottage food registration number, the date on which the food was produced, the ingredients (including potential allergens for human foods) and the statement, "These products are homemade and not subject to state inspection”.

 - Display a clearly legible sign or placard at the point of sale that says, “These products are homemade and not subject to state inspection.”
 If you are selling on the internet, post this statement on your webpage.

 - Sell from a private home, farmers’ market, community event, or on the internet.
 Cottage pet treats may also be shipped in the mail or by commercial delivery to the end consumer.
 Cottage food intended for humans cannot be shipped or wholesaled.